cerai-iitm/Academic-Recommendation-Framework/README.md

 LLMs like LLaMA, Gemma, and Mistral are increasingly used in advising students for higher education.
 However, their recommendations often reflect systemic global and societal biases.
 This project provides a reproducible evaluation framework that breaks down and quantifies such bias through a structured lens.

 Our paper _"Where Should I Study?
-Biased LMs Decide!"_ proposes novel metrics—**DRS** and **GRS**—to evaluate whether recommendations are aligned with user needs and globally diverse.
+Biased LMs Decide!"_ proposes novel metrics - **Demographic Representation Score (DRS)** and **Geographic Representation Score (GRS)** to evaluate whether recommendations are aligned with user needs and globally diverse.

 ##  Repository Structure